Achu-24/Achu-24/README.md

 ### Hey all 👋

-I’m Hamshaverthini, a 2nd-year B.Tech CSE (SPE) student, passionate about exploring technology.
+I’m Hamshaverthini, a 2nd-year B.Tech CSE (Software Product Engineering) student, passionate about exploring technology.
 Aspiring to discover new things and grow through continuous learning and innovation.

 ---